 COVID19 Food and Financial Help Resource List : MeckMIN is pleased to be able to share this newly updated list of food and financial resources available in our local area.
 PLEASE share this within your networks.
 PLEASE let us know if you have corrections or additions.

 Thanks to the Federal “Farm to Family Food Box” program, Loaves & Fishes is distributing boxes of excess fresh produce and dairy at a series of pop up food shares this summer in partnership with Second Harvest Food Bank of Metrolina.
 Free fresh produce and dairy are available while supplies last, and registration is required.
-For a list of upcoming food shares and to register, click here.
+Click Here For List of Upcoming Food Shares

 Free food for those in need is also available at the following locations: